Go / No-Go supplier decision planning before china factory visit

 Most supplier decisions are determined before the visit begins.

-Not by what you see in China —
+Not by what is seen in China —

 Before going to China, most teams prepare: